 Dwiveck is a native Spanish speaker originally from Puerto Rico where she grew up going to Montessori school and later, an English immersion school.
 These experiences, along with her grandmother's storytelling, inspired her ever-growing love of language learning and writing.

 Dwiveck attended Syracuse University in New York where she earned a B.S. in Magazine with a minor in Italian.
 After studying abroad in Italy, she decided to earn a master's degree in Romance Languages at the University of Georgia, with a focus on Spanish and Italian literature.
 During her time at the University of Georgia, Dwiveck taught college-level courses in Italian language.
-For the past few years, Dwiveck has been teaching abroad, working with students of different ages and backgrounds.
-She is wrapping up her most recent roles as head of primary and lead first-grade teacher at an international school in Tokyo, Japan.
-In these leadership roles, she has truly enjoyed planning activities that enable children to learn while also helping to bring the school's whole community together.
-She is looking forward to working with the team at Mission Montessori to help us expand our school and our after-school programming while continuing to prioritize the quality of our students' education.
+Prior to joining Mission Montessori, Dwiveck was a teacher and administrator abroad in China and Japan.
+She enjoys working with Mission Montessori to help us recruit talented educators to bring the highest quality Montessori education to our students.

 Pari is a parent, entrepreneur, and educator with a passion for Montessori.
 She spent the last decade building Nurturing Wisdom Tutoring, a company with more than 200 tutors in Chicago and San Francisco.
 In both cities, Nurturing Wisdom helped students from the top schools to supplement their education and meet their goals.
 In addition, Pari played a key role in opening two private schools, one in Chicago and one in San Francisco.
 She is also an investor in multiple schools and advisor to educational companies.
 She has two sons in Montessori pre-school and opened Mission Montessori to bring a world-class Montessori elementary education to families in San Francisco.